DISCOVER YOUR SPIRITUAL GIFTS

 As a follower of Jesus, exploring and exercising your spiritual gifting is a vital and exciting part of your spiritual journey.
 God has uniquely gifted each of us to build His Church and make an impact in the world around us—and this tool is here to help you uncover what He’s placed within you.

-This Spiritual Gifts Assessment is a free, brief multiple-choice survey.
-It’s designed to be taken in one sitting and typically takes about 5 minutes to complete.
+This Spiritual Gifts Assessment is a free, brief multiple-choice survey designed to help you discover your unique giftings.
+You have two options: take the assessment online, or if you prefer, you can download the PDF version and calculate your results manually.
+It’s best completed in one sitting and typically takes about 5 minutes.
 Be open and honest with your answers—there are no right or wrong responses.
-Your results are completely private and will only be shared if you ask us to.
+Your results are completely private.

-Disclaimer: While this test isn’t perfect, it’s a great starting point to help you discover and reflect on the spiritual gifts God may have placed in your life.
-It offers a motivational perspective—highlighting what naturally inspires and energizes you in serving others.
+Disclaimer: While this assessment isn’t perfect, it’s a great starting point to help you discover and reflect on the spiritual gifts God may have placed in your life.
+It offers a motivational perspective—highlighting what naturally inspires and energises you in serving others and building the Kingdom.

 READ MORE ABOUT THE SPIRITUAL GIFTS